I've Applied. Now What?

 - Applications - three business days.
 Application processing times during peak periods (early Jan. to late March) may be longer.

-- Supporting documents - five to 10 business days once received.
+- Supporting documents - five to 10 business days after they are received to be processed.

-- General admission application decisions - three to five business days once all required documents are received.
-Decisions will be communicated via email.
+- General admission application decisions - three to seven business days after all required documents are received and processed.
+Admissions Decisions will be posted online in your online application for admission and will be communicated via email.
 Applications received during peak periods (early Jan. to late March) may take longer for a decision.

 - Competitive-entry program applications - normally assessed within one month following the related application deadline.